David-Desmaisons/Vue.D3.sunburst/README.md

 #### highlightOnHover

-Renderless component providing path highlighting on mouse over behavior.
+Render-less component providing path highlighting on mouse over behavior.
  Can be used as a default slot of sunburst component.

 ##### props